MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 # Share to Teams from web apps

-Share to Teams from web apps allows users to share a link directly to a chat, channel, or meeting without switching the context.
+Share to Teams from web apps allows users to share a link directly to a chat, channel, or meeting without switching context.
 Third-party websites can use the launcher script to embed **Share to Teams** buttons on their webpages.
 When the **Share to Teams** button is selected, it opens the **Share to Teams** dialog, prompting the user to provide the required details to share the content.

-The following image displays the dialog that appears when the user selects the **Share to Teams** button:
+The following image displays the dialog that appears when the user selects **Share to Teams**:

 :::image type="content" source="~/assets/images/share-to-teams-popup.png" alt-text="Screenshot shows the Share to Teams dialog.":::